 CB has announced plans to launch Round 4 of the Child and Family Services Reviews (CFSR) in fiscal year 2022.
 CFSRs provide federal oversight of states' compliance with title IV-B and IV-E plan requirements and help strengthen state child welfare systems and improve safety, permanency, and well-being outcomes for children and families served.
 CFSRs encourage states to complete a comprehensive assessment of their child welfare system using qualitative and quantitative data, including a core set of CFSR data indicators and case record review results, along with information collected through stakeholder interviews.
 Using findings from the CFSR, along with other data and information, states develop and implement targeted Program Improvement Plans to drive meaningful and long-lasting system, program, and practice change and to achieve quantifiable measures of improvement.
-States are required to demonstrate the active engagement of child welfare system partners and stakeholders throughout the CFSR and Program Improvement Process.
-The state's CFSP/APSRs should be coordinated with Program Improvement Plan (PIP) efforts related to the Child and Family Services Reviews (CFSR PIPs), and CBCAP grantees should be aware of upcoming efforts around Round 4 activities.
+States are required to demonstrate the active engagement of child welfare system partners and stakeholders throughout the CFSR and Program Improvement Plan (PIP) efforts related to the Child and Family Services Reviews (CFSR PIPs), and CBCAP grantees should be aware of upcoming efforts around Round 4 activities.